 Newsletter Feature - KY

-Be Our Valentine: Join Us for Kentucky Advocacy Day!
+Join Us at the Capitol February 13th for Kentucky Advocacy Day!

-Join the American Heart Association and the American College of Cardiology, Kentucky Chapter, on February 14th as health advocates from across the Commonwealth gather at the Capitol to talk with lawmakers about legislation before them in the 2019 Session that will improve the health of Kentucky!
+Join the American Heart Association and the American College of Cardiology, Kentucky Chapter, on February 13th as health advocates from across the Commonwealth gather at the Capitol to talk with lawmakers about legislation before them in the 2020 Session that will improve the health of Kentucky!
+Register now!

 Happy Holidays, Superheroes!

 As we enjoy this season of thanks, we would be remiss if we didn’t express our sincerest thanks to you, our advocates.
 Though we live in different places across the country, we all come together to use our superhero advocacy powers – you are saving lives by using your voice!

 Summer is the season for the beach, backyard picnics, and pool parties.
 But it's also the time to make a real difference in your community and improve your advocacy skills.
 Here are five easy things you can do this summer to be an even more powerful advocate: